Vistula–Bug offensive: Battle

-Despite the difficult situation in the 3rd Army, the troops of the 13th Army managed to repel the attacks of the Bug Army.
+Despite the difficult situation in the 3rd Army, the troops of the 13th Army managed to repel the attacks of the Army of the Bug.
 To a large extent, the actions of the troops of V. Gorbatovsky were facilitated by the transition to the offensive of the 8th Army of the South-Western Front on the night of July 29.
 The 1st Austro-Hungarian Army was pinned down.
 At 5 o'clock on July 30, the withdrawal of the Russian armies to new positions was discovered by the enemy.
-The 4th Austro-Hungarian and 11th German armies began the pursuit.
-All free forces of the 4th Russian Army were thrown against the Landwehr Corps, which had already captured a 25-km section of the right bank of the Vistula.
-Between the trenches of the opponents was only 400-500 m, the battles were fierce and stubborn.
+The Austro-Hungarian 4th and German 11th Armies began the pursuit.
+All free forces of the Russianh 4th Army were thrown against the Landwehr Corps, which had already captured a 25-km section of the right bank of the Vistula.
+Between the trenches of the opponents was only 400–500 metres, the battles were fierce and stubborn.

-During July 30, the 11th and Bug armies reached the new positions of the 3rd and 13th armies.
+During July 30, the 11th and Bug Armies reached the new positions of the 3rd and 13th Armies.
 On the night of August 1, the 13th Army retreated.
 L. Lesh, after the news of the retreat of the troops of V. Gorbatovsky, withdrew the 3rd Army at night.

-To develop success, A. von Mackensen created two strike groups in the 11th German Army.
+To develop success, Mackensen created two strike groups in the German 11th Army.
 At midnight on August 1, the shock groups of the German 11th Army went on the offensive.
-At the main position of the corps of the Russian 3rd Army, they were able to hold on and repel enemy attacks, but the Bug Army crossed the Bug River.
+At the main position of the corps of the Russian 3rd Army, they were able to hold on and repel enemy attacks, but the Army of the Bug crossed the Bug River.
 On August 2, the corps of X. von Köves occupied all the fortifications of the first line of the Ivangorod fortress, capturing 32 guns.
 During the day, all remaining artillery and ammunition were removed from the fortress; stocks of flour, cereals and oats were transferred directly to the troops of A. Evert.
 Throughout the front, the Russian 4th Army held its positions and was forced to retreat on the left flank only by order of the commander-in-chief of the armies of the North-Western Front M. Alekseyev - due to a breakthrough in the 3rd Army.

 In the 3rd Army in the afternoon, the Central Powers's struck at the 10th and 2nd Siberian Army Corps, which hastily retreated.
-L. Lesh brought the 24th Army Corps into battle; he complained to M. Alekseev that "the stubbornness of the defense in the 2nd Siberian Corps is completely absent, for the third time a sudden retreat for me has begun."
+Lesh brought the 24th Army Corps into battle; he complained to Alekseev that "the stubbornness of the defence in the 2nd Siberian Corps is completely absent, for the third time a sudden retreat for me has begun."
 The 9th Army Corps was also in a difficult situation, and the 14th Army and Guards Corps were also pushed back.
 At night, the 3rd Army launched counterattacks, but they were repulsed by the German 11th Army.
-By the morning of August 3, the 3rd Army retreated to a new position prescribed by the directive of M. Alekseyev.
+By the morning of August 3, the 3rd Army retreated to a new position prescribed by the directive of Alekseyev.